 1.)
 Developing a 4,000-word Research Proposal.
 Working within the limits of what is viable within a nine month or year long, dissertation-based research project; the proposal will address a subject of the student’s own choosing, highlighting the philosophical, conceptual and strategic processes necessary to design and implement a robust and ethical research study.

 - Identify an area of play and creative arts therapies research (education, health and social care practice) that needs systematic investigation and present a clear rationale for the proposed research

 - Critically analyse the ethical dimensions of research, highlighting methods of engaging participants in ways that respect their rights and needs

 - Defend the aim of the proposed study and the research question(s) and selection of a research paradigm and research approach

-- Anticipate the type(s) of data that are likely to result from the proposed study and critically evaluate their relevance to the aim of the study and the research question(s)
+- Anticipate the type(s) of data that are likely to result from the proposed study and critically evaluate their relevance to the aim of the study and the research question/s

-A dissertation/project report of 13,000 words which is organised into discrete chapters to meet the learning outcomes.
+2.)
+Producing a 13,000-word dissertation, organised into discrete chapters to meet the learning outcomes.